 These courses are designed to help students who are preparing to take the GED® test.
 Courses provide students with a general review of the 4 subject areas covered by the GED® test: Science, Social Studies, Math and Language Arts.
 Students will be in class with others who are preparing for the GED®, working on their high school diploma, or just trying to improve their skills.

-We offer classes at our main campus on Broadway on Capitol Hill, generally in the mornings and evenings.
-There is one "Special Topics" class that covers science and social studies; it is held in the afternoon.
+We offer classes in the mornings and evenings.
+There is a "Special Topics" class that covers science and social studies.

 Students must be 16 years old or older to take GED® classes at Seattle Central.
 If you are under 19 years old and haven't graduated from high school, you will need a release form from the school district.
 However, for students 16-21, we recommend Learning Center Seattle.
 This program is designed for students who are choosing not to continue in their high schools; it includes wraparound supports and eventual free college tuition, if you are still in this age range and once you've passed the GED®.

 Class schedule and course offerings vary each quarter.
 Please check with the Basic & Transitional Studies Office for current information.